TanyaBorisenko/BorisenkoJava/README.md

-Hello, this test project for Anderson company.
+Hello, this test project for Andersen company.